-9. Minimum Clearances in the Right-of-Way between SCL Structures and Various C)ther Structures .
-12 Table 9.
-Minimum Horizontal Clearances .
-13 Preferred Location 10.
-Location and Orientation of Vaults and Secondary Handholes at Grade 13 10.1 577 Vaults .
-13 Figure 10.1.1 Preferred Location and Orientation for 577 Vault .
-13 Figure 10.1.2 Alternate Location and Orientation for 577 Vault .
-14 Figure 10.1.3 Location and Orientation for 577 Vaults with Junction Boxes .
-14 10.2 Secondary Handholes .
-15 Figure 10.2.1 Preferred Location for Secondary Handhole .
-15 Figure 10.2.2 Alternate Location for Secondary Handhole .
-15 11.
-References .
-16 12.
-Sources .
-16
+9. Minimum Clearances in the Right-of-Way between SCL Underground Assets and Various Other Non-SCL Structures and Objects 12 Table 9a.
+Minimum Horizontal Clearances Between SCL Wood Poles and Non-SCL Structures and Objects 12 Table 9b.
+Minimum Horizontal Clearances Between SCL Assets (except SCL wood poles) and Various Other Non-SCL Structures and Objects 13 Preferred Location 10.
+Location and Orientation of Vaults and Secondary Handholes at Grade 13 10.1 577 Vaults 13 Figure 10.1.1 Preferred Location and Orientation for 577 Vault 13 Figure 10.1.2 Alternate Location and Orientation for 577 Vault 14 Figure 10.1.3 Location and Orientation for 577 Vaults with Junction Boxes 15 10.2 Secondary Handholes Figure 10.2.1 Preferred Location for Secondary Handhole Figure 10.2.2 Alternate Location for Secondary Handhole 11.
+References Sources -

-This standard covers clearance requirements between Seattle City Light (SCL) underground structures and other utilities underground structures located in the public right-of-way and on private property.
-This includes both Network and Looped Radial underground structures.
-Underground structures include vaults, handholes, basins, fire hydrants, duct banks, conduits, pipes, and root balls.
+This standard covers clearance requirements between Seattle City Light (SCL) underground assets and non-SCL structures and objects.
+This includes cases in the public right-of-way, on private property, in the Network service area, and the Looped Radial service area.

+SCL underground assets include (but are not limited to) vaults, covers/hatches, handholes, duct banks, conduits, and the buried parts of wood poles.